-Let us introduce the St-Étienne-born pillar of the team !
+We present to you the Stéphanois of the team !
 With Olivier, everything runs as well as his bike.
-He is the greatest sportsman on the bandwagon, but also the most ambitious.
-Being at the origin of this project, he was never afraid to aim high, and for our case, as high as the “roof of the world”.
+He is the greatest sportsman of the band, but also the most ambitious.
+Being at the origin of this project, he was never afraid to aim high, and in our case, as high as the roof of the world.

-Olivier is known by the students of the school as the faithful friend who will bring the good, but especially the BIG ambiance to your parties.
-However, he will still be present the next morning, faithful to his position as an outstanding cyclist and runner!
-Challenges as crazy as they are funny carry him, but it is never without proposing to his friends that he goes on an adventure.
-Running through the Chartreuse massif in one day, sunset-to-sunrise running, Half-Ironman of Doussard in relay race, nothing slows him down to share incredible experiences with his team and make reports worthy of the best journalists all along.
+Olivier is known by the students of the school as the faithful friend who will know how to bring the good, but above all the BIG atmosphere to your evenings.
+However, he will still be present the next morning, faithful to his position as an outstanding cyclist/runner!
+Challenges as crazy as funny carry him, but it is never without suggesting to his friends that he goes on an adventure.
+Crossing the Chartreuse while running, sunset → sunrise while running, Half-Ironman de Doussard in relay, nothing deters him from sharing incredible experiences with his team and making reports worthy of the best BFM journalists all along.

-The project’s engine has all the relational assets and knowledge in civil engineering to make the project succeed.
+The engine of the project has all the relational assets and the knowledge in civil engineering to bring the project to success.